 Complete Network has been helping businesses achieve cloud success since the technology first reached the mainstream over 20 years ago.
 Since then, we’ve developed a thorough, documented process for guiding businesses to the cloud with confidence, helping them navigate all the difficulties associated with cloud migration.

 This guide provides a small overview of our accumulated experience.
 If you’d like to learn more, we encourage you to reach out and chat with us!
-Our team of senior engineers and vCIOs are friendly, easy to communicate with, and enthusiastic about helping businesses in Albany, New York and Charlotte, North Carolina realize the full potential of the cloud.
+Our team of senior engineers and vCIOs are friendly, easy to communicate with, and enthusiastic about helping businesses in Albany, New York, Charlotte, North Carolina, and Bluffton, South Carolina realize the full potential of the cloud.

 We know that the first step toward better IT support is to research your options.
 We’ve put this guide together to aid you in that process.